Instruction Manual: Examples & How to Guide

 Identifying your readers also helps in deciding the extent and presentation of the information to cover in the instruction manual.

 Your content must be straightforward, plain, and easily comprehensible.
+To do that:

 Image Source: Instrktiv

-5. Enhance With Visuals
+5. Use Visuals

 Add visuals (such as images and videos) to your content rather than filling it with text only.
 This will catch users’ attention and increase engagement.